arunchandrapant/blog/docs/posts/2025-05-01-hmt-the-generals-choice.md

 Back in 1947, the ruling class of India was high.
 Despite making up a mess of the partition (the conseuences of which will be faced by many generations to come), they were still high.

-The world had changed and old Indian thought processes were out of fashion among our elites.
+The world had changed and old Indian thought processes were out of fashion with our elites.
 One radical ideology grabbed their attention - '**Socialism**'.
 Post WW2, USSR was a strong block and China was also inclined towards Communism.
 Indian elites though lived and studied in the capitalist west (Cambridge, Oxford etc.), strangely developed a taste for socialism.

 ## Socialism starts with a bang